allyjunio/coruscant/README.md

 These projects is divided in:

 1. [api project](api)
-    - Project to expose the model as api
+    - Project to expose the model as an API
 2. [coruscant-web project](coruscant-web)
     - GUI to prove user friendly access to the model.
 3. [deep learning project](deep_learning)
-    - Project to train and save the deep learning model to be uses by the api
+    - Deep learning model used by the API to identify offensive language patterns

-Each one off these project has guidance how to use them in their readmes files.
+Please view the README.MD files in each of these project for guidance on how to use them.

-Below you can see what's our idea and how this can be apply to Facebook
+The following image explains how Coruscant would work as a Facebook feature, and our plans for future iterations:
 ![alt text](how-coruscant-works.png)